bcbi/REDCap.jl/README.md

 More examples can be found in the [documentation](https://docs.bcbi.brown.edu/REDCap.jl/latest/examples/).

 ## Syntax
+Each REDCap method accepts a number of parameters that follow a shared naming convention.
+Generally, a parameter of a given name shares a similar role in all methods where it can be used.
+Parameters can hold various datatypes and might even be composed of multiple named attributes.

+REDCap.jl is designed to closely follow the design and syntax patterns of REDCap.
 Every REDCap API method is available as a function that supplies certain required parameters and checks user inputs for validity.
-Return values and REDCap messages are returned directly, but the documentation shows how these can be parsed.
+Return values and REDCap messages are returned as Strings directly, but the documentation shows how these can be parsed in useful ways.

-Function arguments are named after RECap method parameters.
+Function arguments are named after REDCap method parameters.
 These are passed as named arguments and take values with intuitive types, with a few exceptions to note:

 ### Token and URL